 We will write a formula in each cell to calculate that part of the average score.
 Then the Conditional Formatting tool will insert the stars.

-Writing the Formula
+Writing the Formula for the Star Rating System

 The following formula was used in cell C2 and copied to the other cells of the table.